Aid for International Students

 Applying for These Scholarships

-International students applying for financial aid need to complete the Certification of Finances and either the CSS/Profile or the International Student Financial Aid Application.
-The Certification of Finances and the International Student Financial Aid Application can both be downloaded, and once completed, submitted directly to the Office of Student Financial Services.
+International students who seek financial aid need to also complete either the CSS/Profile (submitted through the College Board website to Student Financial Services) or the International Student Financial Aid Application (submitted by you directly to Admissions).
 Although the CSS/Profile requires a fee payment, neither the Certification of Finances nor the International Student Financial Aid Application require a fee to complete.
 These forms should be submitted to Carleton by February 15.

 Students who hold dual citizenship (including U.S.), those who have U.S. permanent resident status (I-151, I-551, or I-551C), and non-citizens holding arrival-departure records (I-94) with certain designations may qualify for federal financial aid.
 These students should review the Affording Carleton section.